categoric-dev/reliability-engineering/Writerside/topics/Scaling-miracles.md

 # Scaling miracles

-The trio of “scaling miracles” that drove the silicon age is no longer a silver bullet.
-Each one has hit a wall, and together they’re forcing the industry to rethink what “more performance” actually means.
+The trio of “scaling miracles” that drove the silicon age is no longer a panacea.
+Each one has hit a wall, and together they’re forcing the industry to rethink what “higher performance” actually means.

 ## Scaling Laws {collapsible="true"}